 Bear in mind that apps like WhatsApp won’t work with data off, so make sure your closest friends and family know how to get hold of you if they need to.

-While data makes up the majority of South Africans’ cell phone bills, it’s worth paying attention to the costs of airtime as well.
+6. Don’t forget about airtimeWhile data makes up most of South Africans’ cell phone bills, it’s worth paying attention to the costs of airtime as well.
 If you are on a contract, make sure that your contract matches your usage.
-Get a package with the right number of airtime minutes and free SMSes to support your average use.
+Get a package with the right number of minutes to support your average use.
 Your service provider should be able to help you work this out.

 If you are on pay-as-you-go, minimise your call time as much as possible.
 Remember that calling friends on the same network as you costs less, so if you have multiple phones, always make a call from the most cost-effective one – and call landlines from your landline, if you have one.